EMIjess/evalwaterfallr/README.md

 Motivation
 ----------

 This package is intended to provide a simple visualization of performance for energy efficiency programs, as argued by Kasman et al. (2015).
 In energy efficiency, expected program impacts are reported (*ex ante*) and then later evaluated (*ex post*).
-The evaluated savings, when different from the reported values are generally accompanied with reasons, or factors/parameters, explaining the source of changes.
+The evaluated savings, when different from the reported values, are generally accompanied with reasons or factors/parameters explaining the source of changes.
 However, the order in which the factors are presented can influence how important each factor appears.
 Permuting the factors to order independent values removes the bias of order.
 For an explicit example (taken from Kasman et al. (2015)), consider a lighting program with the following key values provided:

 ``` r